marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-03-from-microservices-to-kubernetes-with-quarkus-1.markdown

 From <a href="https://quarkus.io">quarkus.io</a> web site, Quarkus is defined as "A Kubernetes Native Java stack tailored for OpenJDK HotSpot and GraalVM, crafted from the best of breed Java libraries and standards".
 In Quarkus the Cloud Native approach is crucial and it's possible to build native container images that give the opportunity to reduce boot time, incredibly low RSS memory (not just heap size!) offering near instant scale up and high density memory utilization in container orchestration platforms like Kubernetes.
 Quarkus provides a simple and fun to use, full-stack framework by leveraging a growing list of over fifty best-of-breed libraries.
-The Quarkus programming model builds on top of proven standards such as dependency injection solution is based on CDI, JAX-RS annotations to define the REST endpoints, JPA annotations to map your persistent entities and JTA annotations to declare the transaction boundaries,Eclipse MicroProfile to configure and monitor your application, Vert.x, Apache Camel and much more.
+The Quarkus programming model builds on top of proven standards such as dependency injection solution based on CDI, JAX-RS annotations to define the REST endpoints, JPA annotations to map your persistent entities and JTA annotations to declare the transaction boundaries, Eclipse MicroProfile to configure and monitor your application, Vert.x, Apache Camel and much more.

-This article is the first in a series of articles.
-In these articles we will see from the developer's point of view how to develop using Quarkus a microservices-based application from scratch to deploy in kubernetes.
+This article is the first in a series of articles in which we will see from the developer's point of view how to develop using Quarkus a microservices-based application from scratch to deploy in kubernetes.
 The application proposed is a simple use case of a web application for the management of events related to concerts that I have called "starevent".
-Development code is publicly available from github here <a href="https://github.com/marcelloraffaele/starevent-quarkus">https://github.com/marcelloraffaele/starevent-quarkus</a>.
-The development has been divided into branches each article has its own branch, this article has the "b1.0-rest" as it will address the development of the basic architecture, the REST services and an example single web page application that will be used as a frontend.
-The github code for this article is this: <a href="https://github.com/marcelloraffaele/starevent-quarkus/tree/b1.0-rest">https://github.com/marcelloraffaele/starevent-quarkus/tree/b1.0-rest</a>
+Development code is publicly available from github repository: <a href="https://github.com/marcelloraffaele/starevent-quarkus">https://github.com/marcelloraffaele/starevent-quarkus</a>.
+The development has been divided into branches each article has its own branch, this article has the "b1.0-rest" as it will address the development of the basic architecture, the REST services and an example of web application that will be used as a frontend.
+The github code for this article is at the repository: <a href="https://github.com/marcelloraffaele/starevent-quarkus/tree/b1.0-rest">https://github.com/marcelloraffaele/starevent-quarkus/tree/b1.0-rest</a>

 # Application design
 The application is a simplified version of an event booking system.
-Let's imagine we want to book a ticket for a concert, we would like to visit a website, see the concert list, choose our concert and reserve our ticket.
+Let's imagine we want to book a ticket for a concert, we would like to visit a website, see the concert list, choose our concert and reserve a ticket.
 We can identify two types of users:
-- admin: manages the available events
+- Admin: manages the available events
-- customer: consult the events and buy tickets.
+- Customer: consult the events and buy tickets.

 ![starevent-usecase-diagram]({{site.baseurl}}/assets/img/starevent-quarkus/starevent-usecase-diagram.png)

 The application could be composed of two microservices that act as backend and deal respectively with the management of events and reservations.
 Furthermore, to complete the example, we can also provide a frontend to use the entire application.

 ![starevent-package-diagram]({{site.baseurl}}/assets/img/starevent-quarkus/starevent-package-diagram.png)

-The above diagram shows the service names and expected interactions.
+The above diagram shows the component names and expected interactions.
 - **"starevent-event"** provides services for event management (Create, Read, Update, and Delete)
 - **"starevent-reservation"** provides services for consulting reservations and creating new reservations by interacting with "starevent-event" to decrease the availability of seats in the event.
 - **"starevent-frontend"** uses the services exposed by both backend services.